MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-load-balancer-portal-configure.md

 ## Create an IP address for an additional availability group

 Each availability group uses a separate listener.
 Each listener has its own IP address.
 Use the same load balancer to hold the IP address for additional listeners.
-Add only the primary IP address of the VM to the back-end pool of the load balancer as the [secondary VM IP address does not support floating IP](/azure/load-balancer/load-balancer-floating-ip).
+Add only the primary IP address of the VM to the back-end pool of the load balancer as the [secondary VM IP address doesn't support floating IP](/azure/load-balancer/load-balancer-floating-ip).

 To add an IP address to a load balancer with the Azure portal, do the following steps: